 - The crash rate.

-By understanding motives that attracted the visitors to stay on-site, or makes them abandon their cart(s), you may easily adapt your marketing strategy and take corrective decisions.
+By understanding the motives that attracted the visitors to stay on-site, or make them abandon their cart(s), you may easily adapt your marketing strategy and take corrective decisions.

 💡 You may also like to read: My 13 eCommerce Favorable KPIs